Verdi Festival in Parma

 After breakfast, we walk through the heart of the city on our way across the river Parma to Casa Toscanini where, in 1867, the acclaimed conductor Arturo Toscanini was born.
 A museum since 1967, the exhibits within this beautiful building trace his illustrious career.

-We begin our fourth day with guided tours of Casa della Musica, Museo dell’Opera, and Casa del Suono, a trio of buildings devoted to the history and evolution of music.
+We begin our day with guided tours of Casa della Musica, Museo dell’Opera, and Casa del Suono, a trio of buildings devoted to the history and evolution of music.

-This morning we make our way to the mesmerising Teatro Farnese, a Baroque-style theatre constructed almost entirely out of wood, for a tour of its interiors and on-site museum.
+We continue to the mesmerising Teatro Farnese, a Baroque-style theatre constructed almost entirely out of wood, for a tour of its interiors and on-site museum.

 It is then time for a backstage tour of Teatro Regio.
 Founded in 1821, the theatre prides itself on staging every one of Verdi’s creations, and plays a prominent role in the annual festival.

-We continue on to Villa Sant’Agata.
+Our final morning will take us to Villa Sant’Agata.
 Commissioned by the composer in 1848, the villa originally housed his parents, but became his own home just three years later, until his death in 1901.
 Today its well-preserved rooms offer a tantalising glimpse of Verdi’s private life, containing items from the hotel room in Milan where Verdi died, as well as his beloved Fritz piano.

 After stopping for lunch, we transfer to the airport for our return flight home.*